 HOREC is located east of Nairobi in Mutalia and situated on about two acres of land.
 The areas where children spend most of their time is in two separate living quarters for boys and girls, a community dining room, an outdoor dining area, a kitchen, and a large open field for games and activities.

 Also located on the property is a farming area with a nice garden where they grow fresh fruits and vegetables for the children, raise chickens for fresh eggs, and a cow and goat for milk.
 Any excess of food they harvest can be sold for a profit to benefit the ministry.

 Two other buildings on the property are: a community health center that not only serves the children’s needs, but also serves the surrounding community and is an extra source of income for HOREC, and a pre-school for younger children at HOREC and a few community children to prepare them for primary school.

-Christine is “Mum” to over 40 children now who are growing up surrounded by loving caregivers and receiving the care they need to be strong and healthy.
-They also are getting an education and participating in various extracurricular activities to help them explore their talents.
+Currently, there are over 40 children, aged 2 to 18 years old, who are growing up at HOREC surrounded by loving caregivers and receiving the care they need to be strong and healthy.
+During the day they go to school and after school they enjoy activities back at HOREC.
+They have many opportunities to participate in various extracurricular activities to help them explore their talents.
 One of their favorite activities to do together is acrobatics!